nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 The connector has three tabs, each with slightly different behavior: Search, Browse and Other.

-Each tab uses a different page provider, included with the server-side Nuxeo for Adobe CC mp package, to control behavior.
-The page providers can be overriden in Nuxeo Studio to reflect your own content model and needs, such as displaying more results per page.
-For more information on page providers and overriding them, see https://doc.nuxeo.com/nxdoc/page-providers/
+Each tab uses a different page provider, included with the server-side Nuxeo for Adobe CC package, to control behavior.
+The page providers can be overridden in Nuxeo Studio to reflect your own content model and needs, such as displaying more results per page.
+For more information on page providers and overriding them, read the [related documentation]({{page version='' space='nxdoc' page='page-providers'}})

 The Search tab allows you to search through all the repository at one time.
-It uses a page provider 'adobe-connector-all-images' to control the objects searched and the query results.
+It uses a page provider `adobe-connector-all-images` to control the objects searched and the query results.

 The Browse tab allows you to browse through the hierarchical setup of the repository.
-It uses the 'adobe-connector-browse' page provider.
+It uses the `adobe-connector-browse` page provider.
 While browsing, you can still use the search bar; the search content is limited to the level in the hierarchy that you are currently viewing.
 You have the choice between a grid view (default) and a list view.
 You can toggle between view options using the buttons near the search bar.

 {{!--     ### NX_ASSET ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Nuxeo for Adobe CC /Adobe Browse tab